DawnKosmos/metapine/README.md

 # metapine

 NOT FINISHED
-metapine will enable it to run and backtest tradingstrategies in an Tradingview like enviroment with MQL5 performance.
+metapine will enable it to run and backtest tradingstrategies in an Tradingview like syntax with MQL5 performance.

 Backtesting is working.
 Look in the example folder for some example